10 Tips For Starting Your Own Gaming Channel

 In the beginning, you won’t have any viewers, but you’ll want to portray the experience as you see it in future.
 At this point speak to your friends on a call throughout, so

 that if someone new joins the stream they won’t just leave because there is silence in the room.

 9. Stay Safe With A Chat Bot

-The last thing you want is for your viewers to click on something they shouldn’t, getting a virus and then blaming you for the problem.
+The last thing you want is for your viewers to click on something they shouldn’t, get a virus and then blame you for the problem.